 It was going to be a long day of driving for Hilary, over an hour to Sausalito from her rural home on top of the more than thirty minutes to San Jose to meet me in the opposite direction, but driving long distances is so matter-of-fact it didn’t phase her in the least.
 Cinema dominated our conversation.
 Besides the Oscars she had also watched the Spirit Awards for independent films held the night before the Oscars, also in Los Angeles.

 Our friend from Telluride Barry Jenkins had won best director and best film for “If Beale Street Could Talk.”
 Hilary said that as usual Barry gave touching and heart-felt acceptance speeches.
 He said he had been hoping Lynn Ramsey, one of three women in the best director category along with him, had won, as she had been very gracious to him when he had been in the student program at Telluride and she had spoken to the students.
-As usual, when we’re together we revel in our good fortune of being able to contribute to Telluride and always look forward to the next festival, not only for the films, but the wonderful camaraderie of everyone who attends year after year.
+As usual, when we’re together we revel in our good fortune of being able to contribute to Telluride and always look forward to the next festival, not only for the films, but the wonderful camaraderie of everyone who is a part of it year after year.